 Making the red bean paste

 Soak the adzuki beans overnight.
 Drain the beans and transfer them to a small sauce pan.
-Cover them with 1.5 cups of water and bring to a boil.
+Cover them with 2.5 cups of water and bring to a boil.
 Lower to a simmer.
-Cover and cook for 45 minutes to 1 hour.
+Cover and cook for 2 hours.
 You are aiming for the beans to get really mushy.
-Use the back of a spoon or potato masher to crush the beans.
-Add 2/3 cup of sugar and stir.
+Use a blender to blend the beans into a smooth consistency.
+Add 1/3 cup of sugar and stir.
 Cook until a thick consistency.
 It should be similar to the consistency of a very thick bean soup.
 Remove from the heat and set aside.
 The paste should thicken as it sits.
+I also wrote a more in-depth recipe for red bean paste here.

 Making the dough for matcha red bean buns